-ago.
-Outbindings.
-Dought tools.
-Accordent information non-activity three ponies, cows, pigs, chickens, ducks.
-Supports nine persons.
-About thirty-three years old.
-Works upon his father's claim, who is old, and lives with him.
-He says: "I went on my farm with my certificate.
-I soon lost faith in it, for the people told me it was good for nothing.
+I went on my farm with my certificate.
+I soon lost faith in it for the people told me it was good for nothing.
 One reason I have not broken more land is because I am always in fear that the land may be taken away from me.
-I hope (God will help us to get titles.
+I hope God will help us to get titles.
 I bought something and paid for it, but the man did not give me what I bought and paid for.
 I wish that we had law, for then this man could have been made to give me what I had paid for.
 I want law here, that justice may be done for all.
-I belong to the party that wishes to become like white people, and to be citizens."
+I belong to the party that wishes to become like white people, and to be citizens.

 7. Pawnee-numph-zhe, Jorden Statle.-Full blood.
 Has claim No. 272.
 Broke eight acres six years ago.
 Has 18 acres under cultivation, not including hay lands.
 Raises corn, wheat, potatoes, vegetables, melons.
 Planted apple trees.
-Built frame house five years ago, paid for it by ponies and cash.
+Built frame-house five years ago, paid for it by ponies and cash.
 Has bought farming implements, and received from government.
 Has horses, cows, pigs, and chickens.
 Supports ten persons.
 About fifty years old.
-Is now in the United States Indian-police service.
-He also works on claim No. 229, which belongs to his consin, Nooga-Suda, Phillip Statle, who is blind, making in all some 26 acres which Pawnee-numph-zhe cultivates.
+Is now in the United States Indian police service.
+He also works on claim No. 229, which belongs to his cousin, Nooga-Suda, Phillip Statle, who is blind, making in all some 26 acres which Pawnee-numph-zhe cultivates.
 He says:

-"I am one of the men who wish to have titles to their lands.
+I am one of the men who wish to have titles to their lands.
 These men want titles because they want what is their own, to be their very own, so that they may be able to give their land to their children.
 When I get my title it will be the best thing I can have; this I know.
-I hope all those who sign this petition will get titles to their lands."
+I hope all those who sign this petition will get titles to their lands.

-8. Pah-see-do-uba, Jonathan Rush.
-Full blood.
-Has claim No. 233.
-Broke 5 acres five years ago.
+8. Pah-see-do-uba, Johnathan Rush.-Full blood.
+Has claim No. 233 Broke 5 acres five years ago.
 Has 15 acres under cultivation, not including hay lands.
 Raises corn, wheat, potatoes, vegetables.
-Planted peal-stones, trees came up well, also timber.
+Planted peach-stones, trees came up well, also timber.
 Built sheds.
 Lives in a tent.
 Has bought implements, and received from government.
 Has ponies.
 Supports three persons.
 About sixty years old.
-Has suffered heavy losses from fire, and can't afford a house.
-He says: "I want a title to my land.
+Has suffered heavy losses from fire and can't afford a house.
+He says:

+I want a title to my land.
 I am an old man; when I die I want to leave my farm to my child.
-I belong to the party in favor of advancement."
+I belong to the party in favor of advancement.

 9. Ma-e-thing-ge, No Knife.-Full blood.
 Works on a claim.
-Has 18 acres under millionities have back cultivation, not including hay lands.
+Has 18 acres under cultivation, not including hay lands.
 Raises wheat, corn, potatoes, vegetables.
 Planted apple trees, timber.
 Built mud lodge, sheds, &c.
-Bought implements, and About sixty-five years old.
+Bought implements, and received from government.
+Has ponies, cows, chickens.
+Supports five persons.
+About sixty-five years old.
 His certificate of allotment of land was taken from him when the Omahas transferred lands to the Winnebagoes.
-He was one of the seven who, twenty-five years, ago contributed to the purchase of the plow.
+He was one of the seven who twenty-five years ago contributed to the purchase of the plow.
 He has suffered many discouragements.